 The Company competes with many small regional or local companies as well as larger companies, and the intensity of competition may vary significantly from region to region at any particular time.
 Increased demand in a region where the Company operates may attract new competitors and impact the degree of work in such region.
 Pressure from competitors in a region may also result in an oversupply of drilling services in such region, which in turn may result in decreased contract prices and adversely affect the Company's revenues.
-Further, the Company may lose business to its competitors if it is unable to demonstrate competence, competitive pricing, adequate equipment, or reliable performance to its customers.
-There can be no assurance that the Company's competitors will not be successful in capturing a share of the Company's present or potential customer base.
+Furthermore, the Company may lose business to its competitors if it is unable to demonstrate competence, competitive pricing, adequate equipment, or reliable performance to its customers.
+There can be no assurance that the Company's competitors will not be successful in capturing a share of the Company's present or potential customer base, which could adversely affect the Company's revenue, cash flow and profitability.